Roscoe, Minnesota

 Roscoe is a city in Stearns County, Minnesota, United States.
 The population was 102 at the 2010 census.
 It is part of the St. Cloud Metropolitan Statistical Area.
 On December 7, 2016, Donald Kennith Albrecht was sworn in as mayor of Roscoe.

 History

 Roscoe was originally called Zion.
-A post office called Zions was established in 1865, and in 1914 the name was changed to Roscoe.
+A post office called Zions was established in 1865.
+The Great Northern Railroad's line through the town was important to its early development, and in 1914 the name was changed to Roscoe after a railroad executive.
+The surrounding Zion Township still bears the original name of the town.
+The city has also grown eastward by annexing part of Munson Township.

 A church on the site of today's St. Agnes Church, still the dominant feature of the Roscoe skyline, was dedicated on October 18, 1898 to serve the area's predominantly German-Catholic population.
-Roscoe formerly hosted a stop on the Great Northern Railway, but the tracks were abandoned in 1988 and subsequently razed.The post office closed in 1995.
+Roscoe formerly hosted a stop on the Great Northern Railway, but the tracks were abandoned in 1988 and subsequently razed.

+The post office closed in 1995.

 Geography

 According to the United States Census Bureau, the city has an area of 0.64 sqmi, all land.

 Minnesota State Highway 23 serves as a main route in the community.